fastbootmobile/encore-providerlib/README.md

 app if you got audio data.

 ### Album art
-OmniMusic supports fetching album art from various web sources (MusicBrainz, Google Images, etc), but these services might sometimes be slower than a local album art, or an album art provided directly by the service.
+Encore supports fetching album art from various web sources (MusicBrainz, Google Images, etc), but these services might sometimes be slower than a local album art, or an album art provided directly by the service.
 On calls to ``getSongArt``, ``getAlbumArt``, ``getArtistArt`` or ``getPlaylistArt``, providers may return true or false depending on their capability to provide an